Here are five interesting things about John 2:1-11, in which the incident is recounted.

 Even if you don't believe that Jesus teased His mother here, you have to admit that choosing to reveal His divinity for the first time through an act that allowed a party to continue and prevent its hosts from being humiliated, seems, on the face of it, a whimsical choice on Jesus' part.
 But God isn't just solemn Lord of the universe; He's also the author of joy.

 3. The "hour" to which Jesus is referring undoubtedly is the hour when His divinity was to be fully revealed.
-Of course, that would happen soon.
+Of course, His divinity would be at least intimated soon.
 After all, who but God could turn water into wine?

-Jesus' divinity would not be fully understood until after His resurrection.
+But Jesus' divinity would not be fully understood until after His resurrection.
 Many still refuse to understand it or believe it.
-But, to those who paid attention, miracles like this one served as signs of Jesus' identity and mission.
+To those who paid attention though, miracles like this one served as signs of Jesus' identity and mission.
 They still serve the same purpose today.